Praveena1204/SGD-Classifier/README.md

 ## Program and Output:
 ```
 Program to implement the prediction of iris species using SGD Classifier.
-Developed by: PREETHI D
+Developed by: A PRAVEENA
-RegisterNumber:  212224040250
+RegisterNumber:  212224040247
 ```
 ```
 import pandas as pd